FAMILY FAQ

 HEALTH, SAFETY & NUTRITION

 Yes; and she is AMAZING!
 DeAnn has been with us over a decade.
-She is an RN (a Registered Nurse) and is licensed in both Massachusetts, where she lives during the year and works as a school nurse, and in New Hampshire.
+She is an RN (a Registered Nurse) and is licensed in both Massachusetts, where she lives during the year and has worked for many years as a school nurse, and in New Hampshire.
 DeAnn is a member of our leadership team and also heads up our Health Management Team.
 She lives on camp all summer.

 That's not a problem at all, and they won't be the only one.